axelson/scenic_launcher/README.md

 - [x] Extract to a separate top-level git repository
 - [x] Add a reboot button
 - [x] Add a refresh cycle
+- [ ] Don't directly depend on govee_semaphore
+  * Instead define a function that will return a scene to render into the launcher home screen

 ## Installation